hwuiwon/artchive/README.md

 **Bring attention to lesser known artistic communities**

-We aim to bring attention to lesser known artistic communities through giving equal opportunities to showcase everyone's artwork.
+Many new and existing artists are deliberately working to express their art universe and publicize their work.
+However, it’s always challenging to catch people’s attention, and only a few succeed.
+To address and solve this problem, we aim to bring attention to lesser-known artists and artistic communities through giving equal opportunities to showcase everyone's artwork and even funding them directly through our platform Artchive.

 <p align="right">(<a href="#top">back to top</a>)</p>